Abbott–Page House

 Abbott–Page House is a historic house located on Mason Road, 2.5 miles northeast of Milan, Ohio.
 It is locally significant as an early, still surviving farm, and as a well-preserved example of Federal/Greek Revival architecture.

 Description and history

 The 1 1/2-story house has a gabled roof and a modified T-shaped layout.
-It has historically been used as a single dwelling, and is now owned by two families.
+It has historically been used as a single dwelling.
 It was listed on the National Register of Historic Places on May 27, 1975.

+Today

+It is now a private residence.